Referrals (Adult) during COVID-19

 - Neurology (NBT): The neurologists at NBT now have an Advice and Guidance service available to access via eRS for all BNSSG practices.
 There is also a telephone line for more urgent advice and support for clinicians.

-- Cardiology (BHI): All walk in ecg and routine referrals for cardiac investigations are suspended.
+- Cardiology (BHI): All walk in ecg services have been suspened.
 ECG's done in practice can be forwarded via A and G for reporting if needed.
-The Rapid Access Chest Pain Clinic will continue as normal.
-Please use the existing Advice and Guidance services for all other concerns.
+The Rapid Access Chest Pain Clinics will continue as normal.

 - Community Paediatrics: No longer accepting new referrals unless urgent.
 See letter on CCHP website for details.

-- Vasectomy: The vasectomy service will no longer accept routine referrals from 15 April
+- Vasectomy: The vasectomy service is now accepting referrals

 - Dental Hospital Closed to walk in referrals.